Need support with your taxes?

 For the purpose of determining the profits of the PE, it shall be allowed all expenses and deductions that could be reasonably attributable to the PE, and deductible if the PE were an independent enterprise; and profits of the PE shall be determined as if it were a distinct and separate enterprise engaged in the same or similar activities under the same or similar conditions and dealing wholly independently with the enterprise of which it is a PE.

 A PE’s mere purchase of goods or merchandise for the enterprise shall not render profits attributable to that PE.
+Profit attribution to the PE must be made by the same method every year unless there is a valid reason for the contrary.

-If an enterprise or persons involved in an enterprise of a Contracting State participate directly or indirectly in the management, control or capital of an enterprise of the other Contracting State the enterprises involved are said to be associated enterprises.
+If an enterprise or persons involved in an enterprise of a Contracting State participate directly or indirectly in the management, control or capital of an enterprise of the other Contracting State, the enterprises involved are said to be associated enterprises.

 The terms and conditions of operations and transactions between the associated enterprises will differ from those made between independent enterprises, thus affecting the profitability and income of the enterprises.